Momcozy Breast Pump Flange Size Guide

 Will My Flange Size Change?

 Possibly!
 Your breasts may change between the third trimester and after giving birth.
-Also, your breasts may change through your breast pumping journey, so it's important to regularly check your flange size.
+They may also change throughout your breast pumping journey, so it's important to check your flange size regularly.

-If you measure your nipples before beginning to pump or before you have your baby, you will want to add 1-3 mm to the measurement you found for your nipple diameter for choosing the correct flange size.
-This will allow for the amount of swelling that occurs during pumping.
+If you measure your nipples before you begin pumping or before giving birth, be sure to add 1–3 mm to your nipple diameter when choosing the correct flange size.
+This accounts for the swelling that may occur during pumping.

 Need more help?
 Please feel free to Email Us.